jonathan-scholbach/jargon/README.md

 + `E__Adjectives / Adverbs.csv`
 + `Z__Verbs II.csv`

 Make sure all your lessons file names have the `.csv` file extension, because only those files will be recognized as lessons.

+You can also include one `.txt` file in the course's directory which is supposed to contain a short description of the course.

 # Run